 Ugandan army commanders "sent troops and weapons to reinforce specific M23 operations and assisted in M23's recruitment and weapons procurement efforts in Uganda", the report says.

-The UN's peacekeeping mission has been in DR Congo for 10 years.
+The UN's peacekeeping mission has been in DR Congo since 1999.

-At one point it was the biggest peacekeeping operation in the world, with almost 20,000 personnel on the ground.
+It is one of the biggest peacekeeping operations in the world, with almost 20,000 personnel on the ground.

 It is mandated to protect civilians and also help with the reconstruction of the country.